dimaip/dimaip.github.io/_posts/2015-11-15-react-neos.md

 Flow, the underlying framework of Neos, packs a lot of other cool stuff like DDD, Doctrine ORM, DI, routing, configuration management and many more, so be assured you'll have some power under the hood when your API would need it.

+For more advanced examples of building full JSON-API complaint APIs with Flow and without TypoScript see [this package](https://github.com/ttreeagency/JsonApi).

 ![Technology stack overview](/assets/izm-stack.svg)
 <br>*Technology stack overview*